mozilla/experimenter-docs/docs/jetstream/configuration.md

 ### Experiment section

-This part of the configuration file lets you specify the segments you wish to analyze.
+This part of the configuration file lets you

+* specify the segments you wish to analyze,
+* override some values from Experimenter, and
+* define an exposure signal for your experiment.

 Segments are subsets of your enrolled population, and depend on some factor that could be observed about the client before they enrolled in the experiment.